MeRayORG/.dotfiles/readme.md

 add enable function to each module

-add some devshells for easy development

-Codellama 7B

 C->, C<- to move words with nushell reedline mod on kitty

 eww for bluetoothectl and stuff